slior/CourseraExtractingDataProject/README.md

 The resulting dataset is described in the codebook.md file, also in this repo.

+# Repository Contents
+The repository contains 3 files:

+* `run_analysis.r': An R script file containing the script that runs the analysis.
+* `README.md` (this file): Describing the repository and the analysis done in detail.
+* `Codebook.md`: A file describing the resulting data set - the result of the script described here.

 # Analysis Script

 The analysis is given in the [run_analysis.R](https://github.com/slior/CourseraExtractingDataProject/blob/master/run_analysis.r) file.